effector/patronum/src/delay/readme.md

 ### Motivation

 This overload allows you to read timeout from another store.
-It is useful when you writing music editor and need dynamic delay for your events.
+It is useful when you write music editor and need dynamic delay for your events.

 ### Formulae